-How does the programme relate to the existing subjects in the Cambridge Primary programme?
+How does Global Perspectives relate to the existing subjects in the Cambridge Primary programme?

-The learning objectives of the Cambridge Global Perspectives programme focus on skills which are important for all subjects.
-This means that the programme offers valuable opportunities to reinforce and apply skills that are also needed for English as a first or second language, mathematics and science.
+The learning objectives for Cambridge Primary Global Perspectives focus on skills which are important for all subjects e.g. communication.
+Global Perspectives offers valuable opportunities to reinforce and apply skills that are also needed for other subjects such as English as a first or second language, mathematics and science.

 Is it compulsory to offer Cambridge Global Perspectives if we teach the rest of the Cambridge Primary programme?